Griminir5/git_train_paper/paper.md

 # Title
-Example of the title
+Simulation: Example of the title

 # Author
-Name Surname
+Name Surname, name2 surname2

 # Introduction
 Put a hook that will interest the reader here.